 - A Supervisory Control And Data Acquisition (SCADA) system (If test device is connected to test support Buoy);

 - Position Monitoring (AIS & GPS);

-- Harbour Authority VTS/radar observations;
+- Harbour Authority radar observations;

-- Observations from nearby vessels; and
+- · Observations from nearby vessels; and

 - Shore based observations from local residents.

 A breakout could result from the actions of; wind, waves and tide.
-This could pose a navigational hazard to passing traffic; however, the likelihood is relatively low.
-Emergency procedures would need to be in place for alerting HMCG and Orkney Harbours to implement navigational warnings and subsequently recover the device.
+This could pose a navigational hazard to passing traffic, however, given the low density of traffic recorded during the vessel traffic analysis, the likelihood is relatively low.
+Emergency procedures would need to be in place for alerting HMCG and Orkney Harbours to implement navigational warnings and subsequently recover the device, which would be unlikely to travel far before grounding on a lee-shore.